AminoGrafik/cv-maker/README.md

-# ATS-Friendly CV Builder
+# ATS-Friendly CV Maker

-A minimalist, open-source CV builder focused on creating clean, professional, and Applicant Tracking System (ATS)-friendly resumes.
+A modern, open-source CV builder focused on creating clean, professional, and Applicant Tracking System (ATS)-friendly resumes with a polished user interface and multilingual support.

 ## 🚀 Live Demo